maryash/maryash.github.io/160/hw.md

 HOMEWORK 1

 1-1
-Find a method similar to the remainder method for the integer numbers that applies to fractional numbers -- as in converting:
+Find a method similar to the remainder method for the integer numbers that applies to fractional numbers -- as in converting: &nbsp;
 ![](https://render.githubusercontent.com/render/math?math=0.379_{10}) = ![](https://render.githubusercontent.com/render/math?math=0.???_{2})

 1-2